PelleLille/hsl-docs/functions.rst

   .. note::

-  	Rates are shared between all flows, and may also be synchronized in clusters.
+  	Rates are shared between all contexts, and may also be synchronized in clusters.

 String
 ------